Joyo Vintage Phase JF-06 Pedal Review

 Overall: Joyo Vintage Phase Guitar Pedal

 A few years ago, I had, I believe a late 70s MXR Phase 90, which distorted fairly easily.
-I didn’t like it and therefore stayed in the pedal draw and didn’t see much use.
+I didn’t like it and therefore it stayed in the pedal draw and didn’t see much use.

 This Joyo Vintage Phase, on the other hand, sounds great regardless of where the speed control is set and is highly usable.
 And so, I recommend this pedal!